InfiniteCS/flowmanager/README.md

 ```
 + NPM

 > **Note:** should install latest version with nodejs installation.
 If not, use the following.
+(Use sudo if required)

 ```
   $ sudo npm install npm@latest -g